ferserc1/bg2e-js/bg2e-math/doc/vector.md

 console.log(v1);
 ```

-- The methods that do not modify the value of the instances on which they operate are static.
+### Methods that do not modify the value of the vector instance

+These methods are static.
 That is, those methods that operate on one or several vectors, and return the result.
+Remember that the exception to this case is the `toString()` method, which is an instance method.

 ```js
 const v1 = new Vec(1,3);